KOHO is a prepaid Visa linked to a budgeting app that helps manage your spending, increase your savings, and earn cash back on all your purchases.

-- Higher “velocity” limits, meaning that users can now take out $400 at an ATM per transaction, for a max of $800 per day.
+- Higher “velocity” limits.
+Users can now take out $400 at an ATM per transaction, for a max of $800 per day.
 Their account balance can also be $40,000 instead of $20,000.

 Is KOHO Premium worth it?

 - Often these will put a pre-authorization on your card for $400+.
 In KOHO, this will be deducted from your spendable.
 This could leave you on a super strict budget if you didn’t load much to your card.

 Honestly, you’ll enjoy the benefits of KOHO as soon as you start using it, but there are some additional “hacks” I personally use that can make it work even better.

-- aim for a certain number of “no spend days”, like one per week or 10 per month
+- Aim for a certain number of “no spend days”, like one per week or 10 per month

-- treat your PowerUps and RoundUps like another micro-savings tool.
+- Treat your PowerUps and RoundUps like another micro-savings tool.
 Don’t cash out until you have enough to buy something you’re saving for!

-- making one of your savings goals something practical, like a boost to your Emergency Fund or Retirement savings, and try to save at least $1 per day.
+- Making one of your savings goals something practical, like a boost to your Emergency Fund or Retirement savings, and try to save at least $1 per day.
 Once you hit this goal in KOHO, cash out the goal and transfer the money to your appropriate account.

-- link your KOHO card to your Wealthsimple account and set up an automatic monthly transfer.
+- Link your KOHO card to your Wealthsimple account and set up an automatic monthly transfer.
 It’s an easy way to boost your investments

-Overall KOHO is hands down the best budgeting app and fintech innovation ever.
+KOHO is hands down the best budgeting app and fintech innovation ever.
 It’s now a staple financial tool for my own money management strategies.
 Hope you enjoyed this KOHO review and like the app as much as I do!

 *This Koho review is not a sponsored post but does contain affiliate links.
 I receive a small payout when you sign up using my KOHO referral code, MONEYAFTERGRAD.